 Low Background

 This array of Low Background detectors was built for the University of Washington and is used in one of the stations of the Advanced Photon Source at the Argonne National Laboratory.
-These detectors that have been designed to measure low energy x-ray events down to 0.75 keV.
+These detectors have been designed to measure low energy x-ray events down to 0.75 keV.
 This is accomplished by careful selection and design of the low background and low noise components.

 Ultra-Low Background X-Ray Detectors